 Rahul Gandhi meets G-23 leader Bhupinder Singh Hooda, discusses Congress poll defeats

-This was Gandhi’s first meeting with a leader of the dissident group within Congress since the party’s defeat in the Assembly elections in five states.
+This was Gandhi’s first meeting with a leader of the dissident group within the Congress since the party’s defeat in the Assembly elections in five states.

 Congress MP Rahul Gandhi on Thursday met former Haryana Chief Minister Bhupinder Singh Hooda – in his first meeting with a leader from the “Group of 23” since the party’s poor performance in the Assembly elections, PTI reported.